trezona-lecomte/hangman-rails/README.md

       - If incorrect: lose a life            DONE
       - If correct: reveal matching letters  DONE

-  3. Continue making guesses until either:
+  3. Continue making guesses until either:   DONE
-    - If all hidden letters are revealed:
+    - If all hidden letters are revealed:    DONE
-      - Congratulate
+      - Congratulate                         DONE
-    - If all lives lost:
+    - If all lives lost:                     DONE
-      - Commiserate
+      - Commiserate                          DONE

-  4. End game & store result
+  4. End game & store result                 DONE